 You can enable cloud recording for a single video or permanently through your recording settings.

-Make your recordings accessible for all audiences by enabling audio transcription.
+In support of University Policy 1.15, you must make your recordings accessible for all audiences by enabling audio transcription.
 You must do so within your recording settings before recording a meeting.
 Read more about using audio transcriptions with Zoom cloud recordings from IT.

 Remember that ensuring good audio quality not only makes for a better video, but also a more accurate transcription.